-Agency approaches to the use (or requirement) of electronic signatures is perhaps the area of greatest divergence among the menu of online processes currently in use.
+Agency approaches to the use (or requirement) of electronic signatures is perhaps the area of greatest divergence among online processes currently in use.

-Some agencies do not even require a signature, as commonly understood, but consider submission through an electronic filing system or by email to constitute a "signature" for the purposes of their regulations.
+Some agencies do not even require a signature, as commonly understood, but consider submission through an electronic filing system or by email to constitute a "signature" for the purposes of their regulations.58

 Others accept a wide variety of kinds of electronic signatures, including a typed name with or without an "/s/" symbol, or a graphic representation of a signature, or other form of indicator of an intent to sign the document.
+59 Still others employ internal electronic signature technology.
+60